darshanc99/HackedIn/README.md

 # HackedIn
+## Motivation:
+To create a one stop platform for programmers where they can interact, stay updated and make the programmer community grow together.
 #### Features:
 * Keeps you updated with the latest tech news.
 * Helps you find employees/project collaborators/interns for your projects.